-Instructor: Dr Leon Thomsen (Delta Geophysics, United States)
+Instructor Dr Leon Thomsen (Delta Geophysics, United States)

-Duration: 2 days
+Language English

-CPD Points: 10
+Level Advanced

-Language:s English
+Duration and Online: 4 live sessions of 4 hours CPD Points: 8

-Level: Advanced
+formats Classroom: 2 days CPD Points: 10

 Classical reservoir characterization typically assumes that the reservoir is elastically and hydraulically isotropic, and may be adequately analyzed using core and/or log data.
 However, most real reservoirs are elastically and hydraulically anisotropic, and spatially heterogeneous (on many scales), so that core and/or log data are not representative of the larger reservoir volume.
 This applies to both conventional and unconventional reservoirs.
 Hence, the best means to physically characterize most real reservoirs, throughout their volume, uses seismic data, acquired and interpreted anisotropically.
 This course summarizes the state-of-the-art of seismic reservoir characterization, using anisotropic seismic rock physics.
 The course normally requires 16 hours of instruction, and includes numerous classroom exercises.
 Topics include: